 Having examined the notified draft, and considering the answers provided by the Austrian authorities in response to the request of supplementary information of the Commission services, the Commission has certain concerns about the compliance of that draft with EU law on the single market rules on the free provision of (digital) services.
-The reasoning is set out in what follows for those concerns are set in the following sections.
+The reasons for those concerns are set in the following sections.